 Dr. Karasick has spent his entire IBM career on the creation and productization of novel technologies, with leadership roles across IBM’s Research and Software organizations: Lab Director in Beijing (collaboration software development) and in San Jose CA (IBM Almaden Research Center); strategy/delivery responsibility for the IBM Research Software Portfolio; IBM’s Business/Technical strategist for IBM’s Software business; Director of Development for mobile and desktop platforms and technologies; IBM CTO for mobile computing; and Director of Development of mobile and sensor/actuator solutions.

 Dr. Karasick began his IBM career in 1988 as a researcher with diverse research roles: hardware design; systems and High Performance Computing; programming environments; mobile user experience; speech; pen computing; geometric modeling and robotics; and leader of a multi-company semiconductor fabrication logistics project at Sematech.

-I have published work in many different areas of software and systems, including software engineering, geometric modeling, programming languages and compilers, and pervasive computing.
-I am over-educated in Computer Science, with an Hons B.S. from the University of Manitoba, a MS from McGill University, and Ph.d from McGill and Cornell Universities.
+Karasick has published numerous papers in the areas of software engineering, geometric modeling, programming languages and compilers and pervasive computing.
+He is also a prolific inventor, being recognized as an IBM Master Inventor.
+He received an Honors B.S. from the University of Manitoba, MS from McGill University, and PhD from McGill and Cornell Universities, all in Computer Science.